 What if you forgot a few contacts and you also want to send them personalized links?
 You can easily make your own link with a URL parameter.
 Let's see now how to do that.

 At the top of the Share tab, you will find the questionnaire links and a QR code.
-Click copy to make a copy of the short link.
-You can also use the long link but why not take the shorter one?!
+Click copy to make a copy of the link.
+You can also use the long or the short one.

 Now that you have the link, you can use different fields from the contact information to add to the end of the link.
 It will be easier to follow with an example, so take a look at the first contact in our list: